christianalfoni/impact/docs/03_Understanding_The_Design.md

 # Understanding The Design

 Reacts responsibility is to compose dynamic user interfaces and doing so across the client and server boundary.
 The primitives of React for state and related logic are scoped to individual components and you rely on mechanisms like props passing and context providers to share state and logic between components.
-A common misconception about React is that their primitives are designed to manage state and related logic, but they are really more to synchronise state with the component.
-It quite quickly becomes cumbersome to use Reacts primitives to manage and share state and logic between components in a performant way.
+A common misconception about React is that their primitives are designed to manage state and related logic, but they are really more to synchronise state to the component.
+It quite quickly becomes cumbersome to use Reacts primitives to manage and share state and logic across components in a managable and performant way.
 Also expressing logic with the mental overhead of the reconciliation loop creates friction.

 **The first principle** of **Impact** is to allow scoping state and logic to component trees, as opposed to using only a global scope.